github/codeql/docs/language/learn-ql/writing-queries/introduction-to-queries.rst

     Note

-    Queries that are contributed to the Semmle open source repository, added to a query pack in LGTM, or used to analyze a project with the QL command-line tools must have a query type (``@kind``) specified.
+    Queries that are contributed to the open source repository, added to a query pack in LGTM, or used to analyze a project with the QL command-line tools must have a query type (``@kind``) specified.
 The ``@kind`` property indicates how to interpret and display the results of the query analysis:

     - Alert query metadata must contain ``@kind problem``.
     - Path query metadata must contain ``@kind path-problem``.